 What is Channel Learning?

-Let’s say a major insurance provider like Prudential has a partner portal where their uncaptured agents like Select Quote can access Prudential training, updates, best practices and collaboration.
-As new products are released, content is created and disseminated to ensure Select Quote agents are always up to speed and certified to represent your full product line.
+Let’s say a major insurance provider like Prudential has a partner portal where uncaptured agents like SelectQuote can access Prudential training, product updates, best practices and collaboration tools.
+As new products are released, content is created and distributed to SelectQuote agents, so they’re always up-to-speed and certified to represent your full product line.

 Business Reasons for Channel Learning